The Scriptorium Content Ops Manifesto

 1. Semantic content is the foundation.

 Single-channel publishing processes, where content is written, edited, and then sent to a specific output type, are obsolete.
-Instead, content is pushed, pulled, assembled, disassembled, and manipulated for many different targets.
+Instead, content is pushed, pulled, assembled, disassembled, and rearranged for many different targets.

 To accommodate these diverse requirements, the content needs to carry contextual information, such as: